Scientology in France: 1996 conviction

-On November 22, 1996, the leader of the Lyon Church of Scientology, Jean-Jacques Mazier, was convicted of fraud and involuntary homicide and sentenced to eighteen months in prison for his role in the death of a member who committed suicide after going deeply into debt to pay for Scientology auditing sessions.
-Fourteen others were convicted of fraud as well.
+Twenty-three Scientology officials were tried in Lyon for manslaughter, fraud, and the illegal practice of medicine.
+On November 22, 1996, the leader of the Lyon Church of Scientology, Jean-Jacques Mazier, was convicted of fraud and involuntary homicide, fined 500,000 francs and sentenced to eighteen months in prison for his role in the 1988 death of member Patrice Vic who committed suicide after going deeply into debt to pay for Scientology auditing sessions.
+Fourteen defendants were convicted of fraud and given suspended sentences, and the remaining eight were acquitted.